trivago/gollum/docs/src/gen/producer/elasticsearch.rst

 **User**

-  This value used as username credential for the elasticsearch server.
+  This value used as the username for the elasticsearch server.
   By default this parameter is set to "".

 **Password**

-  This value used as password credential for the elasticsearch server.
+  This value used as the password for the elasticsearch server.
-  By default both settings is set to "".
+  By default this parameter is set to "".